josepmartorell/Tkinter_Templates/README.md

     app = Application(master=root)
     app.mainloop()
 ```
-ideal as a starting point for a bank Api!
+Ideal as a starting point for a bank Api!